-All borrowing costs are recognised in the Statement of comprehensive income in the year in which they are incurred.
+All borrowing costs are recognised in profit or loss in the year in which they are incurred.

 2.15 Provisions for liabilities

 Provisions are made where an event has taken place that gives the Company a legal or constructive obligation that probably requires settlement by a transfer of economic benefit, and a reliable estimate can be made of the amount of the obligation.